Finite groups, minimal bases and the intersection number: Introduction

 The proof of Theorem \ref{t:main2} is constructive in the sense that we present a base of minimal size in each case.
 We also obtain a corresponding result for alternating groups (see Remark \ref{r:partan}).

 \vs

 Finally, we turn our attention to the intersection numbers of arbitrary finite groups.
-In the following we write $\l(G)$ for the chief length of $G$ (so $\l(G)$ is the number of factors in a chief series for $G$) and $\delta(G)$ denotes the number of \emph{non-Frattini} chief factors of $G$ (a chief factor $H/K$ of $G$ is \emph{Frattini} if it is contained in ${\rm Frat}(G/K)$).
+In the following we write $\l(G)$ for the chief length of $G$ (so $\l(G)$ is the number of factors in a chief series for $G$) and $\delta(G)$ denotes the number of \emph{non-Frattini} chief factors of $G$, which is independent of the choice of chief series (recall that a chief factor $H/K$ of $G$ is \emph{Frattini} if it is contained in ${\rm Frat}(G/K)$).
 It is straightforward to show that if $G$ is nilpotent, then $\alpha(G)=\lambda(G/\frat(G))=\delta(G)$ (see \cite[Theorem 3.3]{Archer} for example).
 We extend the analysis to soluble groups.

 \begin{theorem} If $G$ is a finite soluble group, then $\a(G) \leqs \l(G)$.
 Moreover, if the derived subgroup of $G$ is nilpotent, then $\a(G) \leqs \delta(G)$. \end{theorem}

 \begin{remk} It is worth noting that the difference $\alpha(G)-\delta(G)$ can be arbitrarily large for soluble groups.
 For example, if $k$ is a positive integer and we take $\Gamma_k$ to be the finite soluble group defined at the end of \cite[Section 8]{BGL}, then $\delta(\Gamma_k)=5k$ and $\alpha(\Gamma_k)\geqs 6k.$ However, we can still bound $\alpha(G)$ in terms of $\delta(G)$.
 For example, as a corollary of Theorem \ref{t:main4} below, we deduce that $\alpha(G)\leqs 4\delta(G)$ for every finite soluble group $G.$ \end{remk}